-BY Isaac Royal, Esq. in Charlestown, a good Farm, continuing about two bunded Acres, runth a commodium storic of fair Roims on a Floor, rubich has for several Tears been a metal Taverne also two large Barns belonging thereto and some Stock.
-Likewise to be full by faid Royall, three likely strong Negro Men, one of nubich is not about an Iears of Age, set to wait upon a Geneticnan, all used to farming Burstiness, and can be well recommended; also a likely Negro Wencan.
-Said Negrous are not to be disposed of for any other Reason, but that find Royall but delermined to be his Farm.
-Any Person inchining to bire the same, may apply to the said Royall, at his seas in Charlestown.

-Likewise there is a large Lighters or Boat for the life of the Farm.

-properties to Harvard.
-The college eventually sold them to establish the Royall Professorship of Law in 1816, a precursor to the creation of the Harvard Law School a year later.27 In this quite direct manner, the labor of slaves underwrote the teaching of law in Cambridge.
+Tor llaac Royal, Bla in Charleltown, & good Farm, co enining about two bundered Acres, with a commonlinus House of four Rooms on a Floor, which has for fourral Years been a moted Taverne all two large Barns belonging thereto and fonce Stock.
+Likewife to be fold by faid Royall, three likely frong Negro Men, one of nubich is not a 20 Years of Age, fit to quait upon a Gentleman, all used to farming finefs, and can be well recommended ; allo a likely Negro Weman.
+Said Negros are not to be difposed of for any other Reafon, but that find Royall bet detor. mined to let bis Farm.
+Any Perlon inclining to bire the fame, may upper to the faid Royall, at his Seat in Charlestown.
+Librovife there is a large Lighter, or Boat for the whe of the F properties to Harvard.
+The college eventually sold them to establish the Royall Professorship of Law in 1816, a precursor to the creation of the Harvard Law School a year later.
+In this quite direct manner, the labor of slaves underwrote the teaching of law in Cambridge.

 Resettled planters like the Royalls were only a small subset of Massachusetts's colonists with ties to slavery in the West Indies.
 Harvard patrons also came from the class of merchants who, as ship owners and agents, organized the trade in slaves.
 The cargo lists from the ships of Harvard benefactor Israel Thorndike were typical of those who plied the West Indies trade.
 His ships took the staple products of Massachusetts-lumber from its forests, foodstuffs from its farms, whale oil from Nantucket or New Bedford, and animal by-products like candles and soap-to the West Indies.
-They returned with the slave-plantation commodities of sugar, would have cut off our plan of cleaning from the north. word, which is not inspected of the hind of exportations which are prohibited here . . .
-The rich of unlabing at see at trougher landing the flow at an outpot, is very little infrisa to that of unlaling I under cover of night I in Western bap panyon a 2 mai 1787 que ones nom faites.
-Le prix des negres est de mighine Ontugaises a himi par chaque tet de negre .
-Les negres son de notion anambrine cole I'm. ment.
-Juning +60. -6.
-7. Jul 16 17 07 We have talem the librory to open you letter to In T.B.
-(Tho.
-Burling !) who left us abit two day hast ... the season will be too late to ship negrow a Orleans for this year ... had negroes of your des scription been shipped to be here now - . but it present the season is too far advanced.

-"Newspaper advertisement by Isaac Royall Jr. for the sale of two slaves."
+They returned with the slave-plantation commodities of sugar, "Newspaper advertisement by Isaac Royall Jr. for the sale of two slaves."
 FROM THE BOSTON EVENING POST.